-To ensure that there is minimum susceptibility to EMI and minimum radiation, it is important that there be a positive chassis ground.
-Also, proper EMI cabling techniques (cable connect to chassis ground at the aperture, twisted pair wiring, and, in extreme cases, ferrite-level of EMI protection) must be used for input/output wiring.
+Units that are marked for CE (European) Certification are installed in a NEMA 4 enclosure rather than the T-BOX metal enclosure referred to earlier.
+Further, to ensure that there is minimum susceptibility to EMI and minimum radiation, it is important that there be a positive chassis ground.
+Proper EMI cabling techniques (cable shields connected to chassis ground at the aperture, twisted pair wiring, and, in extreme cases, ferrite-level of EMI protection) must be used.